catuhana/denoh/README.md

   "githooks": {
     // You can pass a Deno task by writing the exact name of it:
     "pre-commit": ["lint"],
-    // Or you can pass any shell command with an exclamation point (!) at the beginning of the string:
+    // Or you can pass any shell command with a dollar sign ($) at the start of the string:
-    "post-commit": ["!echo 'Added commit'"],
+    "post-commit": ["$echo 'Added commit'"],
     // And you can mix them together:
     "post-checkout": [
-      "!echo 'Changed branch, running lint tasks...'",
+      "$echo 'Changed branch, running lint tasks...'",
-      "lint ; lint:fmt", // denoh supports logical AND, OR and command separators "!echo 'Tasks ran successfully.'"
+      "lint ; lint:fmt", // denoh supports logical AND, OR and command separators "$echo 'Tasks ran successfully.'"
     ]
   }
 }